ETS-Android1/Android_MartiniHour_App/README.md

 # Martini Hour
-###### Martini Hour is an android application that helps you to choose between different martini cocktails.Every cocktail page contains info and recipe of the cocktail with the option of adding a specific cocktail to your favourite list.
+###### Martini Hour is an android application that helps you to choose between different martini cocktails.
+Every cocktail page contains info and recipe of the cocktail with the option of adding a specific cocktail to your favourite list.
+SQLite has been implemented as a local database.
 ###### The app requires minimum Android 5.1 Lollipop and is responsive to any screen

 ### Splash Screen